Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 These codes play a central role in risk analysis and the preparation of due diligence declarations.
 By precisely categorizing products, companies are able to more effectively identify potential risks in their supply chains and implement appropriate risk mitigation measures.
 The ability to successfully identify and apply the relevant codes for their products is therefore an essential part of the strategic planning and implementation of EUDR compliance.

-3. Reporting obligation for raw materials and end products - what applies when?
+Obligation to declare raw materials and end products - What applies when?

-The reporting obligation for raw materials and end products is a key aspect of the EUDR (EU Deforestation Regulation), which obliges companies to comply with specific due diligence obligations.
-Above all, the question arises: if a raw material is affected by the regulation, does this automatically apply to the resulting end product?
+The obligation to notify raw materials and end products is a crucial aspect of the EUDR.
+Above all, the question arises: if a raw material is affected by regulation, does this automatically apply to the resulting end product?
 The answer is complex and depends on various factors.
+The obligation to collect and hold reference numbers practically only applies to the first downstream actor, as the transfer along the entire chain was explicitly defused at the end of 2025.

 An end product becomes EUDR-relevant if it fulfills certain criteria.
 These include the CN heading, the level of processing and the ex designation of the product.
 The CN heading, also known as the Combined Nomenclature, is an important factor as it regulates the classification of goods in international trade and helps to determine the regulatory requirements.
 The level of processing and the ex designation also provide information on the extent to which a product is affected by regulation.